bluerobotics/sphinx-blue-robotics-theme/docs/source/examples/api-docs.md

 autodoc2_output_dir = "python_api"
 ```

-You can reference this class and its methods using the `automodule` directive:
+You can reference this class and its methods using the `automodule` directive in your Markdown files:

 ````markdown
 ```{autodoc2-object} python.mymodule.MyClass